gpine/clean-data-project/README.md

 7. changes the numeric values in the 'Activity label' column to the matching character values from activity_labels.txt.
 8. uses sub and gsub functions to clean up the variable names and put them into a human-readable form.
 See the attached codebook for the list of variable names.
 9. orders the data by "Subject ID" and then by "Activity label" using the order function
-10. writes the data using write.table to a comma-separated .csv file called tidy1.txt
+10. writes the data using write.table to a text file called tidy1.txt

-The script then manipulates the tidy1 table in the following way to create the file tidy2.csv:
+The script then manipulates the tidy1 table in the following way to create the file tidy2.txt:
 ======================================
 1. uses gsub to remove spaces from the column names, which helped when using the ddply command (see step 3 below)
 2. melts the data into long, skinny form using the melt function.